 Sara Moons is an abstract expressionist artist who works in mixed media: primarily oil pastel, watercolor, and acrylic.
 She teaches a variety of ages and mediums from her home studio and from the Conroe Art League gallery.
 Sara is a native Texan, and has lived near the Conroe area for most of her life.
 She moved to Houston temporarily to attend The Art Institute, where she received a BFA in interior design.
 Before Sara became a teaching artist, she worked as a designer for a commercial architecture firm.
 Sara’s artistic style has evolved over the years into bold, bright, and energetic, and these characteristics are evident in her recent music inspired art series.
 Sara uses her spontaneous, expressionistic style to interpret her favorite songs visually through the use of color, lines, and shapes.
 The Conroe Courier has recently turned its attention to Sara’s music inspired series with its recent publication of her large scale painting, titled “Nothing Else Matters” named after a Metallica song.
 The news article also highlights her work with Freedom Place and The Montgomery County Women’s Shelter, where she teaches expressive art to women, teens, and children who have been rescued from abusive situations.
-Sara has been involved in several solo and group exhibitions, and is raising money through her upcoming art exhibits to purchase art supplies for the ladies she teaches at Montgomery County Women’s Shelter.
+Sara has been involved in several solo and group exhibitions, and was recently selected as a Rising Star of 2018's premiere arts event, Rising Stars and Legends of Texas.